 The Peace & Justice Center

-Aware of the need to develop the “infrastructure” for social justice organizing, we support other (often smaller or start-up) organizations that advocate for social justice by providing affordable office space and services to groups that share our larger mission and purpose.
+Aware of the need to develop the “infrastructure” for social justice organizing, we support other organizations that advocate for social justice by providing affordable office space and services to groups that share our larger mission and purpose.
 This mix of organizations is an incubator of great ideas and energy that helps inspire us all in our work and gives visitors a chance to connect to a range of causes.